 Roasted Balsamic Brussel Sprouts by Veggielicious or a for an all in one veg dish you might want to try Roasted Brussels Sprouts with Potatoes and Cranberries from Little Sunny Kitchen

-If you are serving a vegetarian option this Christmas these Roasted carrots and Feta Strudels
+If you are serving a vegetarian option this Christmas my Carrot and Feta Strudel will not disappoint.

 For something a little unusual you might like to try Easy Peasy Foodie's Cranberry Feta and Quinoa Stuffed Butternut Squash.

-In the Bellefontaine house we do love our desserts so for Christmas I really go to town.
-Christmas pudding with or without Brandy Butter is a must.
-Last year I made this Christmas Pudding Ice Cream which was very easy and went down a storm.
+In the Bellefontaine house, we do love our desserts, so for Christmas, I really go to town.
+Christmas pudding with brandy butter is a must.

 I also like to make something a little different such as my Christmas pudding ice cream as well as a meringue dessert of some kind (that's the boys favourite) and of course a trifle!